Feel free to contact us if your answer isn't here

 Please use the contact us page and select the ‘I need to update my profile' drop down option to inform us of any updates.

-You will receive detailed joining instructions in August.
+We will continue to update relevant pages on this site in advance of your induction.
+Your induction overview page outlines your overall program including college dates (if applicable) or ongoing Service Line activities the follow day 1.
 You must make sure your email address is correct on your profile.
 If any of your details need updating please contact the Student Offers team through the contact us page by selecting the 'Your Offer' subject.

 The expectation is that you will attend the entire Student Induction programme.